 Take Advantage of Instagram Stories

-Everyday more than 400 million people use Instagram Stories.
+Every day more than 500 million people use Instagram Stories.
 That’s a huge number.

 And even though statistics from your Instagram Stories aren’t included in the engagement rate calculation, they’re still a must-have if you’re looking to boost your Instagram engagement.